JavascriptLearner815/JavascriptLearner815/README.md

 I'm looking to collaborate on my organization's projects and grow my organization.
 I'm looking for help with making open source projects with these new members.

+Sorry, but I am not open to job opportunities at this moment.
+I will update this frequently.

 #### Social Media
 **Stack Overflow:** https://stackoverflow.com/users/13900902/speedothreesixty
 <br>